 Under monthly HCTC (advance payments), you only pay part of the premium for health insurance and the HCTC Program pays the rest of the premium.
 The part paid by the HCTC Program is your monthly HCTC.
-For 2010, you will have to pay 20% and the HCTC Program will pay 80% of the premium.

 You pay your part of the premium to the HCTC Program.
 The program adds the advance payment and pays the total premium to your health plan.